The Amazing Art of Coaching

 Kids are smart people.
-While some need to be 'directed' others can and should be part of the coaching process.
+In contrast, some need to be 'directed' others can and should be part of the coaching process.
 Talk to kids like this and get their feedback.
 Empower them to comprehend technical and exercise progression matters and then encourage them to work with you on program design.
 The goal of coaching is to get ALL your young athletes into this category.
 That is the science and art that I call athletic development.
 The shy and quiet kid who lacks motivation and skill - artfully find a way to get him/her to this point.
 The young athlete who has loads of skill but lacks motivation - artfully find a way to get him/her to this point.

 D. The athlete has high motivation but low skill

 Your job here is to 'guide'.
 They want to do it.
 They work hard at getting better.
-They really desire to improve.
+They desire to improve.
 Guide them.
 Work hard with them on technical skills.
 Match their eager dispositions with an equally energetic coaching style dedicated to learning and improving their skill level.
 Coaching is a beautiful art that you must strive to become better at.
 Far too often in this industry, we look at the scientific parts of conditioning only.
 With kids, that is not enough.

 So how does this ART of coaching apply?